saimiqbal7/contactus/README.md

 Run `yarn start` to start the App.
 Fill out the form and submit it.
 The data will be encrypted and sent to the task node.

-## Fetch and decrypt form fill using local keypair

-# The front end
-The front end is responsible for letting the user enter some data.

 ## Encrypting form data

 After the data is entered, it is encrypted to the public address and host it on one of the task nodes running that task.
-To achieve this we need the following:

-Task creator public address to encrypt data
-Task nodes ip address to post the data to it
+It use package `solana-encryption` to encrypt the data.
+In the back end when you fetch the data, you can use the same package to decrypt the data.
+Check `App.js` file `line:15` for more details.

 ## Submitting to the p2p database

 ### Find a koii node

+It provide `helper.js` file that can help you find a koii node that is running the task.
+It will return the ip address of the node.
+You can use it to post the data to the node.

 ### POST e2ee data to the Koii nodes
-i.e. for the user / clientside
+For the user / clientside.
+User will submit the encrypted data to the task node.
+The task node will store the data in the database and upload the data to the IPFS.
+It will return the cid of the data on the IPFS.
+The user can use the cid to retrieve the data from the task node.

 ### GET e2ee data from the Koii nodes
-i.e. for website owner
+For website owner, they can get the runnning node list and call their REST API to get the data.
+The data will be the cid of the data on the IPFS.
+The encrypted data will be stored in these cid and the task creator will be able to retrieve it using the cid.
+Creator can use the private key to decrypt the data and read the feedback.

 # The p2p database
-The task nodes running the contact-us task are responsible for  holding the encrypted payload.
+The task nodes running the contact-us task are responsible for holding the encrypted payload by using the `nedb`.

 ## What are task nodes

-< one line description and a link to the koii docs >
+Head to docs to know more about [task nodes](https://docs.koii.network/run-a-node/introduction/task-nodes).

 ## The Contact-Us Task
-Contact-us task provide REST endpoints to interact with the task node:
+Contact-us task provide REST endpoints to interact with the task node, for example:

-- POST /contact/
+- POST /contact
     This endpoint will receive the encrypted payload and store it in the task node database.
 Then the data will also uploaded to the IPFS and store the return cid.

 - GET /proofs